lucasjmagee/3D-Discrete-Morse-Graph-Reconstruction/README.md

 #### Description

 Run DM Graph reconstruction on a simplicial complex with density function defined on its vertices.
-The program is a modified version of the code found at (https://github.com/wangjiayuan007/graph_recon_DM).
+After building a triangulation of the overlap region, another round of DM on the overlap regions is required to extract the true connection between subregions - without this connections will be entire triangulations which is not a true representation of the underlying neuronal branches.
+The program is a modified version of the code found at (https://github.com/wangjiayuan007/graph_recon_DM) meant to include what are known as unpaired edges and their stable 1-manifolds.
+Unpaired edges capture loops that are in the input complex and cannot be removed with persistence thresholding.

 #### Python Function